-VISION: The Qaggiq School of Performing Arts supports the development of Inuit artists to be agents of change who create new, forward-thinking Inuit performing arts work.
+VISION: The Qaggiq School of Performing Arts supports the development of Nunavut and Inuit artists.
+Performing artists are agents of change who create new, forward-thinking work that tells the stories of our times.

 The Qaggiq School pedagogy is guided by the principles of the Qaggiavuut Society: